yadayada/acd_cli/README.md

 ##Planned

  * "smart" folder syncing
- * shell completion
+ * shell completion for remote paths
  * processing of incremental changes
  * ... minor stuff

 ##Quick start
-If you have not done so already, register a security profile with Amazon and whitelist your profile for the Cloud Drive API.
-Refer to https://developer.amazon.com/public/apis/experience/cloud-drive/content/getting-started for further details.

-As this is a local application, your security profile must include ``http://localhost`` as an allowed return url.
-If you select your profile in the the 'Security Profile Management' (https://developer.amazon.com/iba-sp/overview.html), this setting can be found in the 'Web Settings' tab, named 'Allowed Return URLs'.

-Enter your security profile's client credentials ('Client ID' and 'Client Secret') into the JSON file named `client_data`.

 On the first start of the program (try ``./acd_cli.py sync``), you will have to complete the OAuth procedure.
-You will be asked to visit a URL, log into Amazon and paste the URL that you have been redirected to into the console.
+You will be asked to visit a URL (https://tensile-runway-92512.appspot.com/), possibly login and grant access for 'acd_cli_oa'.
+The JSON data displayed then must be pasted into a file named 'oauth_data' in the application directory.

 ##Usage